xfy0032/kadlpcss/README.md

 ### Semantickitti + Rellis-3D
-The original ".bin" files are stored in the folder **os1_cloud_node_kitti_bin** in Rellis-3D; ".label" files were remade by us with the point cloud semantic labeling tool(https://github.com/jbehley/point_labeler).
+The original ".bin" files are stored in the folder **os1_cloud_node_kitti_bin** in Rellis-3D;

+".label" files were remade by us using the point cloud semantic labeling tool(https://github.com/jbehley/point_labeler).

 ```
 ./
 ├──sequences